HDRUK/schemata/docs/dataset/latest/dataset-properties-coverage.md

 ## typicalAgeRange

 Please indicate the age range in whole years of participants in the dataset.
-Please provide range in the following format ‘\[min age] – \[max age]’ where both the minimum and maximum are whole numbers (integers).
+Please provide range in the following format '\[min age] – \[max age]' where both the minimum and maximum are whole numbers (integers).

 > <https://schema.org/typicalAgeRange>